NeoMatlala/JavaScript-Login-Form--2/readme.md

 # RESPONSIVE ANIMATED LOGIN & REGISTRATION FORM
 Responsive *animated login & SignUp form* created using HTML5, JavaScript & CSS3.

+The slide animation can be seen on desktops or screens with sizes 578px and higher.

 ## What I have learned